Prerequisites for Designing Macroprudential Toolkit

 At the level of the European Union, aligning macroprudential policies is of high importance.
 National regulatory authorities are to enhance their capacities, identify the main resources of systemic risks and adopt the measures necessary to maintain financial stability (ESRB, Recommendation on the macro-prudential mandate of national authorities, 2011).

 In South East Europe (SEE), countries have also been setting up and designing their macroprudential policy framework and instruments in their aim for harmonization with EU recommendation in the context of the accession process.
-Challenges normally stem from shallow, (foreign) bank-dominated financial system, vulnerability to external shocks, and extensive euroization, which will be considered at this workshop.
+Challenges normally stem from shallow, (foreign) bank-dominated financial system, vulnerability to external shocks, and extensive euroization, which was considered at this workshop.

 - Erlend W Nier, Deputy Chief of the Monetary and Macroprudential Policies Division, Monetary and Capital Markets Department, International Monetary Fund